mgunter-pivotal/pcf-hugo-workshop/content/post/lab-9.md

   $ cd ../../dotnetcoreCFdemo
   $ dotnet restore
   $ dotnet build
-  $ cf push dotnetdemo --random-route
+  $ cf push <YOUR-INITIALS>-dotnetdemo --random-route
   // This will give an output which is similar to this requested state: started
   instances: 1/1